Atmospheres of Rocky Exoplanets: ATMOSPHERE-INTERIOR INTERACTION

 \subsection{Solid surface exchange processes}

 When planetary surfaces solidify, the rate of volatile exchange with the atmosphere changes dramatically.
 The internal mixing timescales of oceans (magma, water or otherwise) are typically very fast compared to atmospheric loss and supply timescales, so equilibrium with the atmosphere can usually be assumed.
 In contrast, the mixing timescales of solid interiors are orders of magnitude slower \citep[e.g., $\sim$1~Gy for He in Earth's mantle; ][]{coltice2006mixing}.
 Furthermore, there is still great uncertainty in how mantle convection and tectonics evolve on rocky planets through their lifetimes \citep{hawkesworth2018earth, noack2014tectonics}.
-All this makes predicting solid surface exchange processes for exoplanets a huge challenge.
+For all these reasons, predicting solid surface exchange processes for exoplanets is a huge challenge.

 Volcanic outgassing is the primary process by which volatiles are released from Earth's interior.
 The rate of volcanic outgassing depends on the rate of crustal production, which itself is a function of the tectonic regime of the planet.
 On a planet in a plate-tectonic regime, such as present-day Earth, volatile evolution models can be constructed that track the outgassing of species like \ce{H2O} over time using scaling parameters from convection theory \citep[e.g., ][]{schaefer2015persistence}.
 Certain broad trends are predicted from such models: for example, many young planets with high mantle potential temperature should experience fast crustal growth and high rates of volcanic outgassing \citep{honing2019carbon}.